 What to Cut Back on to Feel Better

-The Centers for Disease Control and Prevention encourages avoiding these kinds of foods to help reduce chronic health problems and support overall wellness.
+The Centers for Disease Control and Prevention encourages avoiding these kinds of foods to reduce chronic health problems and support wellness.
 Some foods may be tasty and convenient, but they tend to leave you feeling heavy, moody, or just plain worn out after a while.
-Try cutting back on:
+Try cutting back on these choices to support an anti-inflammatory diet and explore foods that reduce inflammation naturally:

 - Soft drinks and lollies